Your cookie preferences

 Can I get broadband documents in Braille or alternative formats?

-For those people who may struggle to access important documents in a standard format, it might be worth asking the potential new provider what format important documents will be provided in.
+For people who may struggle to access important documents in a standard format, it might be worth asking the potential new provider what format they will be provided in.

 Companies have a legal requirement to make reasonable adjustments to make their services accessible to customers with disabilities.
 For example, providing paperwork in a Braille, audio, or email alternative.
 The Royal National Institute of Blind People further lays out the provisions of The Equality Act 2010.